loganbannister/Flip-Pages/README.md

 ## Usage
-To add a new PDF to the music library the following steps need to be
+To add a new PDF to the music library the following steps need to be done, where <em>pdf_name</em> is the name of the PDF file.

-`write-your-code-here`
+- Add your PDF to the asssets folder
+- Within the pubspec.yaml file add the following to the assets section: `- assets/pdf_name`
+- In the loadFiles() function in files_controller.dart add the following line: `filePaths.add('assets/pdf_name');`

 ## Project Status